TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 Find the `profileDesc` array to configure each profile.
 The profile descriptor allows you to specify:
 - A button/combination to select the profile while in pause mode
-- Colour used to light up an RGB LED (ItsyBitsy M0 and M4 include a DotStar) when paused
+- Colour used to light up an RGB LED (ItsyBitsy M0 and M4 include a DotStar, ItsyBitsy RP2040 includes a NeoPixel) when paused
 - A text description for the button/combination
 - An optional text label or brief description